Nomenclature of Antimicrobial Peptides

 Avoid using the following database search terms when naming your peptides:

 Examples are XX, BB, ZZ, and JJ, predicted, synthetic, bacteria, plants, fungii, animals, reptiles, amphibians, frogs, fish, worms, birds, etc. It is not good idea to report your AMPs as peptide 1 to n, either.

-Major Reference: Wang G. (editor) Antimicrobial Peptides: Discovery, Design and Novel Therapeutic Strategies, CABI, England, 2010.
+Wang G. (editor) Antimicrobial Peptides: Discovery, Design and Novel Therapeutic Strategies (2nd version), CABI, England, 2017.